mkatychev/faker-cli/README.md

   --fmt=<fmt>                  Timestamp formatter, uses the magical reference date of:
                                "Mon Jan 2 15:04:05 MST 2006"/"2006-01-02".
   --not <val,>, -n <val,>      Blacklist specific string values, comma separated.
+  --now                        Creates an SSN from the first 9 characters of the current timestamp
 ```

 * see https://golang.org/pkg/time/#Time.Format for help with timestamp formatting